raspi/github-stats/README.md

 The generated chart is saved to `stats` directory.
 Stats for last 30 days is displayed.

-Now you can for example copy the result to your web page and for example display the chart in `README.md`.
+Now you can for example copy the result to your web page and for example display the chart in your project's `README.md`.

 Generate all statistics charts at once:

 ```shell
 github-stats generate
 ```

+See [example](example) directory for how to automate updates with systemd.

 ## Internals